achoi2/Tweet-Sentiment-Analysis/README.md

 ### noUiSlider
 --------------
 Before we displayed the data we got back from IBM Watson, we wanted to give the user a chance to set boundaries in order to capture the appropriate tone in their drafted tweet.
 The boundaries would include a minimum, target, and maximum value for each of the seven tones.
 In order to avoid crowding the screen with a bunch of input boxes, or shuffling the user through each tone individually, we needed a way to display all seven tone ranges simultaneously.
 Range sliders ended up being the best option - and we were able to use the noUiSlider library to quickly style them and allow for three handles.
-The trickiest part of this process was testing out two other libraries prior to settling on noUiSlider, only to realize that I was having the same issues that countless other users had experienced and the github repos were no longer being updated or maintained for those libraries.
+The trickiest part of this process was testing out two other libraries prior to settling on noUiSlider, only to realize that we were having the same issues that countless other users had experienced and the github repositories were no longer being updated or maintained for those libraries.

 ### Chart.js
 ------------